Chapter 8 Binding takes time

 What’s going on in that animation should be easy to perceive - the color is alternating between green and red, and the left side edge is alternating between leftward-tilted and rightward-tilted.
 You can also easily see how the features are paired; that is, when the left side is leftward-tilted, the right side is red.

-If we speed the alternation of the two frames up, however, we can reveal the difficulty our brain has with combining features (Holcombe and Cavanagh 2001).
+If we speed up the alternation of the two frames, however, we can reveal the difficulty our brain has with combining features (A. O. Holcombe and Cavanagh 2001).

 If the above movie doesn’t work on your web browser, watch the same speeded-up version here.
 It is still easy to see that the individual features are red/green and left/right, but it’s hard to judge which occur at the same time.
 The brain takes too long to identify combinations of features to know which were presented simultaneously.